 The infographic below gives you a number of parameters and reasons why you might want to be an actuary.

 There is high demand for actuaries and specific accreditation societies to prove your value.
 You can work across the country and mid-size cities pay as well as large ones.
 You aren’t constrained to working at only insurance companies.
 You can work at top consulting firms as well.
 There are great schools that offer excellent actuarial bachelor programs and when you finish you can work in a variety of industries.
+Join the 40,000 members of the Society of Actuaries or the Casualty Actuarial Society!

 - Want to be an Actuary?
 Inside the Numbers An Infographic from Smith Hanley Associates, LLC